News from Development

 For many years, Development has encouraged authors to make data that cannot be included as ‘flat’ figures available to readers upon publication.
 Several appropriate field-specific repositories exist where authors can deposit data for community access.
 Development journal policies require that such data are made available at the time of publication, and encourages authors to deposit at an early stage so that referees can review the data behind the paper.

 However, issues of data availability apply across all fields and data types and, in many cases, there is no specific repository for the deposition of data.
 In some cases, relevant data can be made available as part of the Supplementary Information, but this is not always appropriate (particularly given the large file sizes that are often involved).
 To overcome this problem, a number of general purpose data repositories have been developed that allow researchers to submit data packages in almost any format, and can be accessed and cited by the community.
 In addition, they allow your files to be permanently and safely archived.
 Where appropriate, Development encourages authors to submit data to repositories such as Dryad and figshare.

 Our partnership with Dryad will now allow authors to submit their data packages at the time of manuscript submission, so that the data can be made securely available to referees and then automatically made public if and when the paper is published.
 Dryad charges a small fee, but waivers are available for submissions from low-income or lower-middle-income economies.
 Data packages are given a permanent, citable DOI and bidirectional linking between the data and the paper will help readers easily access the relevant files.
 We are not changing our policies regarding deposition, but hope to make it easier for authors to deposit data where they wish to do so.
 Our staff and editors can provide advice to authors on what types of data should ideally be made available, so please feel free to get in touch with any queries.
-More information on Dryad can also be found here.
+See Dryad's FAQs for more information.
 We welcome your feedback on this new partnership.

 11 February 2016